Umuzi-org/tech-department/content/projects/kotlin/project-9/styles-and-themes/_index.md

 - In home_fragment.xml, add the TextAppearance.Title style to the title text view.
 Delete the textSize and textColor attributes.

 Themes override any TextAppearance styling that you set.
-(The pyramid diagram at the beginning of the codelab shows the order in which styling is applied.)
+(The pyramid diagram at the beginning of the project shows the order in which styling is applied.)
 Use the textAppearance property to apply the style as a TextAppearance so that the font set in the Theme overrides what you set here.

 ```
 <TextView